Once you imported all your wallets/exchanges, you should do a few checks to make sure the data is complete.

 Reach out to a crypto accountant

-If all this seems overwhelming, you may want to consider hiring a crypto accountant to help you with importing and checking your crypto transactions - we have quite a few accountants listed on our website, from different countries.
+You may want to consider hiring a crypto accountant to help you with importing and checking your crypto transactions - we have quite a few accountants listed on our website, from different countries.